TylerofArk/reading-notes/Class2.md

 You can use an option by placing "-l" in front of the command and an argument by placing "/etc".
 You can also perform an option and an argument on the same command.

 ## About Files

+*A few tips and rules to consider when dealing with files in command prompt.*

+In linux, everything from text to your monitor is considered a file.

+Linux does not use file extensions to determine what type of file it is.
+Linux looks at the contents of the file to make that determination.

+Linux is case sensitive.
+Meaning file1 and File1 are two completely different files.

+You can use spaces in file names, but you need to know the rules.
+Ex: Wrong - Holiday Photos Right - 'Holiday Photos' Right - Holiday\ Photos
+In the first example linux uses only the first word, therefor would not be able to find the actual file were looking for.
+In the second example we use single quotes to tell linux that these two words are to be searched together.
+In the last example we use a backslash to tell the linux to ignore the special meaning of the space after it, allowing linux to read the text correctly and not just search for holiday alone.

+Use a . in front of the file name to hide it and use ls -a to show hidden files.